 - Further transactions are then charged at a flat rate of 10p each

-For many businesses, and particularly start-ups or those with a highly variable monthly income, the concept of being tied into a contract or paying fixed monthly fees is untenable.
+For many businesses, and particularly start-ups or those with a highly variable monthly income, the concept of being tied to a contract or paying fixed monthly fees is untenable.

 - A monthly fee of £20

-- Transaction fees which could be as low as 1.9% + 20p per transaction, or as high as 3.4% plus 20p per transaction and are variable depending on the total payments processed the previous month.
+- Transaction fees which could be as low as 1.9% plus 20p per transaction, or as high as 3.4% plus 20p per transaction and are variable depending on the total payments processed the previous month

 - Additional currency conversion fees and cross-border fees apply

-If monthly fees are turning you off then you could consider a provider like Payleven.
-Better for businesses keeping a tight rein on their month to month expenses, Payleven offers:
+If monthly fees are turning you off, you could consider a provider like Square.
+Better for businesses keeping a tight rein on their month-to-month expenses, Square offers:

-- A terminal transaction fee of just 2.95% for every payment you process.
+- A fixed transaction fee of just 2.5% for every payment you process